maleehaa11/runner-sprint-2/README.md

 - As a player, I want to move left/right/forward so I can navigate the maze.
 - As a player, I want obstacles to appear unpredictably so the game feels challenging.
 - As a player, I want my score to increase the longer I survive.
+- As a player, I want my scores to save so I can see what my best score is.
 - As a player, I want animations to match my actions so the game feels responsive.
 - As a player, I want coins/pickups to spawn so I can increase my score.
 - As a player, I want to restart the game after dying so I can try again quickly.